scitokens/nginx-scitokens/README.md

     sudo chown 777 data/www/protected

-Modify the test script with the hostname and scopes necessary.
-At the least, you will need to modify the hostname.
+Next, run the script with the arguments of for your host.
+This can be run on the same node running the docker container, or any other computer since the container has a public IP address.
+Arguments and more help can be found with the `-h` argument.
+Below is example arguments.

+    python tests/test_http.py "https://example.com/protected/stuff/blah" "write:/stuff" "read:/stuff"

+The script will retrieve a token from demo.scitokens.org with the scopes specified on the command line and attempt to write and read a 50MB file.